 Takisanji (瀧山寺) is a Buddhist temple close to Okazaki, dating back to the seventh century.
 The current temple is a reconstruction from the Kamakura Period.
 Tokugawa Iemitsu erected a shrine next to Takisanji in honour of his grandfather Ieyasu.
 The main hall and other adjacent buildings are designated National Important Cultural Properties.
 Takisanji can be reached by car or by taxi within twenty minutes from Okazaki.

 Okazaki is still famous for its firework industry.
-Every year on the first Saturday in August, a large firework festival takes place in the area around Okazaki castle, attracting thousands of people from all over the region.
+Every year on the first Saturday in August, a large firework festival occurs in the area around Okazaki castle, attracting thousands of people from all over the region.

 - Population: 384,056 (August 2016)